One of the true full-size SUVs, millions of Chevrolet Tahoes have plied the world’s roads since 1991.

 Knowing, with certainty, that your four-wheel drive is engaged or disengaged is essential.

-This repair ranges from $500 to $600 when performed by a trained technician.
-It affected every model year from 1995 to 2012.
+This repair ranges from $500 to $600 when performed by a trained technician and was a common problem in Chevy Tahoe models from the model years 1995 to 2012.

 Although they are ugly, a cracked dash does not affect a vehicle’s performance.
 However, it can lower its resale value.
 As a result, an entire industry has arisen from cracked dashboards that make covers to fit every car.